Cohomology of Heisenberg Lie Superalgebras: Introduction

 \section{Introduction}

-Cohomology is an important tool in modern mathematics and theoretical physics.
-Cartan and Eilenberg \cite{CE} gave a unifying treatment of the cohomology theory of groups, associative algebras and Lie algebras.
-Fuchs and Leites \cite{FL} calculated the cohomology groups of the classical Lie superalgebras with trivial coefficients.
-Scheunert and Zhang \cite{SchZ} investigated the cohomology groups of Lie superalgebras in the case where the module of coefficients is nontrivial.
-Su and Zhang \cite{SZ} computed explicitly the first and second cohomology groups of the classical Lie superalgbras $\frak{sl}_{m|n}$ and $\frak{osp}_{2|2n}$ with coefficients in the finite-dimensional irreducible modules and the Kac modules.
+The theory of Lie superalgebras and Lie supergroups has many applications in various areas of physics and cohomology is an important tool in the modern mathematics and theoretical physics (for example, see \cite{GM, Musson, WLS}).
+One may find many studies on Lie superalgebra cohomology and its application in the literature (for example, see \cite{G1,G2,GL,Leb1,LLS}).

-For the nilpotent Lie algebras, such as for Heisenberg Lie algebras, many conclusions on cohomology in the case of trivial coefficients have been established.
-Santharoubane \cite{LJS} studied the cohomology of Heisenberg Lie algbras and gave a description of cocycles, coboundaries and cohomological spaces over fields of characteristic zero.
-Sk$\mathrm{\ddot{o}}$ldberg \cite{Emil} calculated the Betti numbers, which are the dimensions of the colomology groups for Heisenberg Lie algebras over fields of characteristic two.
-Cairns and Jambor \cite{GS} extended Sk$\mathrm{\ddot{o}}$ldberg's results \cite{Emil} to the case of arbitrary prime characteristic $p$ by means of computing the Betti numbers and deduced Santharoubane's results \cite{LJS} by means of choosing a sufficiently large prime $p$.
+For a given Lie superalgebra, generally speaking, it is not easy to determine the Betti numbers, superalgebra structures of cohomology, and so on.
+We should mention that the cohomology space with coefficients in the trivial module for a Lie superalgebra possesses a natural associative superalgebra structure arising from the cup product of the corresponding cochain space \cite{Leites, Musson}.
+A standard fact is that such an associative superalgebra is graded-supercommutative (for a definition, see Section 1) for a Lie superalgebra with nontrivial odd part and is supercommutative for a Lie algebra.
+The present paper aims to determine explicitly the Betti numbers and associative superalgebra structures of the cohomology spaces with coefficients in the trivial module for a class of nilpotent Lie superalgebras---Heisenberg Lie superalgebras, over an algebraically closed field of characteristic different from $2$ and $3.$

-A Heisenberg Lie superalgebra is a two-step nilpotent Lie superalgebra with 1-dimensional center \cite{RSS}.
-All Heisenberg Lie superalgebras split into two classes according to the parities of their centers: even or odd.
-In this paper we obtain the dimension formulas for the cohomology groups of Heisenberg Lie superalgebras over algebraically closed fields of characteristic zero.
+Not as in the super case, for Heisenberg Lie algebras, one has obtained many conclusions on cohomology with coefficients in the trivial module.
+Santharoubane \cite{LJS} studied the cohomology of Heisenberg Lie algebras and gave a description of cocycles, coboundaries and cohomology spaces over a field of characteristic zero.
+Sk\"oldberg \cite{Emil} calculated Betti numbers, which are dimensions of $n$-cohomology spaces, for Heisenberg Lie algebras over a field of characteristic two.
+Cairns and Jambor \cite{CJ} extended Sk\"oldberg's work \cite{Emil} to the case of arbitrary prime characteristic.